sbalnojan/easy-functional-data-engineering/example_6/README.md

 ---

 ## (1) Inspect & run the DAG
-0. Run ``` ./day-1 ``` to start our working day.
+0. Open up a second terminal.
+Run ``` ./day-1 ``` to start our working day.
+Open up Airflow at port 8080 (user airflow; pwd airflow)
 1. Take a look at the dag "user_data_dag" inside [users_orders.py](example_6/dags/load_data/users_orders.py).
 It imports orders & users from the sources.

 <img src="dag_01.png" width="400px" />

 2. Trigger a DAG run (it should succeed), and then open up Jupyter at port 8888 (you get the token in the docker-compose start).
-3. Open up the work/order_status_chart.ipynb notebook and take a look at the dashboard.
+3. Open up the work/order_status_chart.ipynb notebook, refresh everything, and take a look at the dashboard.
 Sales in both segments are growing slightly.

 <img src="dashboard_01.png" width="400px" />